dmantica5/davide-mantica/python-projects/README.md

 ### Introduction
 The project follows the PACE framework.

-The PACE framework (Plan, Analyze, Construct, Execute) provides a structured approach to Exploratory Data Analysis (EDA) in Python projects.
-It ensures a systematic workflow for understanding, processing, and deriving insights from data before further modeling or decision-making.
+The PACE framework (Plan, Analyze, Construct, Execute) offers a structured yet flexible methodology for conducting data analysis projects.
+By breaking down the process into distinct stages, PACE ensures a clear workflow that supports efficiency, adaptability, and effective decision-making.